SamvitJ/WEIS2016-Programs/README.md

 This repository contains the source code for a [paper](http://weis2016.econinfosec.org/wp-content/uploads/sites/2/2016/05/WEIS_2016_paper_68-2.pdf) on Bitcoin storage presented at the 15th Annual Workshop on the Economics of Information Security ([WEIS 2016](http://weis2016.econinfosec.org/)), held at UC Berkeley.

-The key focus of the paper is to understand the behavior of a hot/cold wallet system which supports customer deposits and withdrawals, and suffers from periodic hot and cold wallet thefts, over a long time interval [0, T].
+The key focus of the paper is to understand the behavior of a hot/cold Bitcoin wallet system which supports customer deposits and withdrawals, and suffers from periodic hot and cold wallet thefts, over a long time interval [0, T].
 Specifically, we look at the net balance of the wallets at T as a function of the ceiling capacity of the hot wallet, with the goal of finding the optimal value for this threshold.

 The code is divided into two directories - Theory and Simulations - each of which contains two fairly simple Java programs.